SkinFit Medispa Q&A in NYC

-When taking care of your skin at home, I suggest the use of a mild scrub twice a week, or a product with alpha- or beta-hydroxy acids used every other day.
+When taking care of your skin at home, I suggest the use of a mild scrub twice a week.
+Or use a product with alpha- or beta-hydroxy acids used every other day.
 These products will do the job nicely and are appropriate for even sensitive skin.
-Regular, gentle at home exfoliation will enable your hydration and anti-aging products to penetrate your skin and do their best work.
-But be prudent, too frequent or too aggressive at home exfoliation can strip your skin, causing irritation or increased oil production which can both cause breakouts and prevent other skincare products from working properly.
+Regular, gentle at-home exfoliation will enable hydration and anti-aging products to penetrate your skin and do their best work.
+But be prudent, too frequent or too aggressive at home exfoliation can strip your skin.
+This will cause irritation or increased oil production which can both cause breakouts and prevent other skincare products from working properly.

 Switch to a lighter weight moisturizer and foundation.